House Bill 1893/Senate Bill 2103

 • Refunds of franchise tax paid in prior years.
 Taxpayers that have paid on the alternative base in prior tax periods will be allowed to seek refunds from the Tennessee Department of Revenue.

-Having been approved by both legislative bodies (69-23 by the House; 25-6 by the Senate) after three months of legislative back-and-forth, the legislation is now on its way to Governor Bill Lee for signature.
-It is expected that Gov. Lee will sign the legislation quickly, so that the Tennessee Department of Revenue (“TDOR”) can begin preparing for the influx of anticipated refund claims.
+Having been approved by both legislative bodies (69-23 by the House; 25-6 by the Senate) on April 25 after three months of legislative back-and-forth, the legislation was signed by Governor Bill Lee on May 10, 2024.
+The Tennessee Department of Revenue (TDOR) has begun preparing for the influx of anticipated refund claims, with the refund window opening on May 15.

 If you think your company might be eligible for a refund or just want to find out more information, please contact your designated LBMC professional, or reach out directly to LBMC’s State and Local Tax Group professionals, Jay Hancock, jay.hancock@lbmc.com, or Leigh Ann Vernich, leighann.vernich@lbmc.com.